Wyndham community safety project

-With a focus on the three branches of government, the legislative, the executive and judiciary, the Academy will ‘walk’ through Victoria’s Parliamentary system (making of law), to the Victoria Police (carrying out the law), the Courts (interpreting the law and providing deterrence) and the administration of justice by the Department of Justice and Community Safety (management of laws, offender services and consumer rights).
+With a focus on the three branches of government, the legislative, the executive and judiciary, the Academy ‘walks’ participants through Victoria’s Parliamentary system (making of law), to the Victoria Police (carrying out the law), the Courts (interpreting the law and providing deterrence) and the administration of justice by the Department of Justice and Community Safety (management of laws, offender services and consumer rights).

-The Academy will also explore some of the programs that exist to intervene or prevent youth crime; the role and influence of the media, and how mediation can provide an alternative pathway to traditional justice.
+The Academy also explores some of the programs that exist to intervene or prevent youth crime; the role and influence of the media, and how mediation can provide an alternative pathway to traditional justice.

-As part of the Academy, participants have already taken a tour of Victoria’s Parliament House, watched Question Time and met with their Local Member of Parliament, the Hon.
+As part of the Academy, participants took a tour of Victoria’s Parliament House, watched Question Time and met with their local Member of Parliament, the Hon.
 Tim Pallas.

 Other Academy sessions included:

-- The role of community organisations that are working to prevent and disrupt youth crime in Wyndham.
+- learning about the role of community organisations that are working to prevent and disrupt youth crime in Wyndham.

-Anyone interested in participating in the second phase of the program can register their interest with Wyndham CEC by calling 9742 4013.
+Anyone interested in participating in the second intake of the program can register their interest with Wyndham CEC by calling 9742 4013.